 Helps your finances

 One of the positive advantages of working remotely is the impact it can have on your personal finances.
-When you work from home, you’ll find you end up saving more money and even making more.
+When you work from home, you’ll find you end up saving more money and start earning more.

 - Less travel to work (less gas, car maintenance, transportation costs)

-- Generally, can pay better (more money to save and invest)
+- Generally, will be earning more money (that means extra money to save and invest)

 - Spending less on other things like lunches, work outfits, daycare